SHANCHAARI/cineforge/README.md

 ## 🔧 Building from Source
 1. Clone the repository.
 2. Ensure Android NDK and CMake are installed.
-3. Open in Android Studio and run `app`.
+3. Open in Android Studio and run `app'`.